Ross Adair

-Ross Adair (born 21 April 1994) is an Irish cricketer and former rugby union player.
+George Ross Adair (born Holywood, County Down, 21 April 1994) is an Irish cricketer and former rugby union player from Northern Ireland.

 He plays for the Northern Knights in domestic cricket.

-His younger brother, Mark Adair, is also a cricketer.
+His younger brother, Mark Adair, is also a cricketer, who has played for Ireland in all formats.

 Cricket career

 He made his Twenty20 debut for the Northern Knights in the 2020 Inter-Provincial Trophy on 20 August 2020.
 He made his List A debut on 30 June 2021, for Northern Knights in the 2021 Inter-Provincial Cup.

 In December 2022, he earned his maiden call-up to the Ireland cricket team for their T20I series against Zimbabwe.
 He made his Twenty20 International (T20I) debut for Ireland, on 12 January 2023 in the first T20I match.

+In May 2024, he was named in Ireland’s squad for the 2024 ICC Men's T20 World Cup tournament.

+Adair would hit his maiden T20I century on 29 September 2024 against South Africa in the 2nd T20I of their series in Abu Dhabi.
+He would finish on exactly 100 (58) and hit nine 6s along the way He was just the third Irish man to achieve the feat and fifth Irish cricketer overall alongside Kevin O'Brien, Paul Stirling, Amy Hunter and Gaby Lewis.